The Science behind Per-Device Licensing

 For example, if a customer is 10 days into their grace period on a device and they apply a 1 year (365 day) license, the expiration date will be 355 days from when the user applied the license.
-If the customer used all the 30 day grace period and waited 3 months to apply a new license, they will lose 30 days on the new license.
+If the customer used the entire 30 day grace period and waited 3 months to apply a new license, they will lose 30 days from the new license.
 In this example, the device has been inactive for 2 months due to an expired grace period.
 If a device is not licensed prior to the end of the 30 -day grace period, the device will cease to operate until the licensing issue has been resolved.

 NOTE: Grace periods do not exist for 1-day licenses.
 If a customer applies (1) 1-day or (60) 1-day licenses to a device, the device will deactivate when the licenses expire.
 30 day grace periods only apply to devices that had 1 year or greater license assigned.